plainas/qjp/README.md

 `qjp` (quick json picker) is an interactive command-line tool for filtering and selecting JSON objects or plain text lines.
 It provides a quick unix-pipeline friendly way to add an interactive menu to your shellscripts.

+In short:

-Feed it a JSON array via stdin or from a file (or plain text with `-l`), optionally specify which field(s) to display, and qjp will present an interactive list.
+ 1.Feed it a JSON array via stdin or from a file (or plain text with `-l`), optionally specify which field(s) to display, and qjp will present an interactive list.
-Type to filter, use arrow keys to navigate, press Ctrl+Space to multi-select, and press Enter to output your selection - either as complete JSON objects or just specific field values.
+ 2. Type to filter or use arrow keys to navigate, press Ctrl+Space to multi-select, and press Enter to output your selection
+ 3. `qjp` will output the attribute(s) you specified (using the option `-o`).
+Or the whols object if no output attribute was specified.

 ## Features